 This has led to an increased pressure on the pet food manufacturers industry to find alternative sources of protein for allergic dogs.

 Crickets represent pet food makers’ answer to those demands.
-Crickets from sustainable, “clean” cricket farms are a hypoallergenic protein source that is free from common bacterial agents that can lead to eye, skin, coat and internal illness and infection.
+Crickets from sustainable, “clean” cricket farms are a gut friendly protein source that is free from common bacterial agents that can lead to eye, skin, coat and internal illness and infection.

 Crickets are also free from other common allergens that can be transmitted from traditional protein sources through livestock food sources.
 Corn, wheat, soy and similar food sources are fillers in many dog foods either overtly (as ingredients) or covertly (as incorporated into the protein through what those animals were fed).